gllrdmaxime/Matrix_Display_Qt/README.md

 ## Documentation

+Doxygen documentation are available in the doc_doxygen folder.
-Doxygen comments are available.
-Generate the documentation with the Project Configuration:
+You can generate the documentation with the Project Configuration using this command:

 ```sh
 doxygen Doxyfile